Fattcat/esp32-FakeGotchi/README.md

 - More Advanced coding
 - More difficult to edit
 - Need 2 esp32 Boards !
+- Price 30€
 - Must Activate Online !
+- Please contact me if you want to buy `.bin File`

 - Code available in .bin File
 - **Upload to your FakeGotchi**